nycuma/hypermedia-factory-2/README.md

 # Hypermedia Factory

-This is the practical part of my bachelor's thesis at [Technische Universität Berlin](http://www.tu-berlin.de/), completed in March 2018.
+This is the practical part of my bachelor's thesis, submitted to the research group for [Service-centric Networking](https://www.snet.tu-berlin.de/) at [Technische Universität Berlin](http://www.tu-berlin.de/).

-The running app can be found here: [https://nycuma.github.io/](https://nycuma.github.io/) (Has lots of bugs!)
+The running app can be found here: [https://nycuma.github.io/hypermedia/](https://nycuma.github.io/hypermedia/) (Has a few bugs... ;)

 ### Idea